 • Prepare a report for publication using a quality improvement reporting guideline

 Clinical audit is part of a Quality Assurance strategy to benchmark performance against an agreed standard or quality criteria (NHS England, 2018).
 There are many skills required to plan and design a clinical audit and these include: knowing which quality criteria to benchmark clinical practice against; should you audit against the whole or part of the standard?
 Should the audit criteria be benchmarked against international or country specific standards and how will you defend your selection of the criteria?
 How will you choose your sample?
 How will you explain that your audit sample is representative?
-These and many more questions will be explored in this one-day Clinical Audit and Quality Improvement workshop day.
-The second part of the day (in the afternoon) we will examine Quality Improvement and the different theoretical models and frameworks used in this area.
-Our workshop day will provide you with presentations from doctors who are currently undertaking Quality Improvement projects or who have undertaken them in the past and will share their learning from their projects and show how to avoid barriers and pitfalls and to build a successful career changing quality improvement project.
+These and many more questions will be explored in a one hour tutorial to support your CPD learning.
+This online CPD course will also examine Quality Improvement and the different theoretical models and frameworks used in this area.

 “Teaching on audit was very helpful for progression.
 Starting with persona, Demings principle, change management, Quality Improvement, Fishbone analysis and Stakeholder analysis ….
 Every teaching session was helpful for my audit progression”